vuejs/v2.vuejs.org/src/api/index.md

 - **Usage:**

-  The Vue instance will be forced into a “digest cycle”, during which all its watchers are re-evaluated.
+  The Vue instance will be forced the re-render.

 <p class="tip">Note: This method have an influence on your application performance degradation.
 The excessive call is no recommended.</p>